As Pandemic Evictions Rise, Spaniards Declare ‘War’ on Wall Street Landlords

 Even so, homeownership in Spain is relatively high, at about 75 percent.

-In a 2013 case, Blackstone, now considered Spain’s largest landowner, bought more than 1,800 apartments from the Madrid city government, which were blocked for cash.
+In one case in 2013, Blackstone, now considered Spain’s largest landowner, bought more than 1,800 apartments from the Madrid city government, with little cash.

 But this type of acquisition, like many other landlords, did not cause a stir without leaving the firm due to the epidemic, without sending eviction notices to those who could not pay the rent.